Satellite imagery: History

 The first images from space were taken on sub-orbital flights.
-The U.S-launched V-2 flight on October 24, 1946, took one image every 1.5 seconds.
+The US-launched V-2 flight on October 24, 1946, took one image every 1.5 seconds.
 With an apogee of 65 miles (105 km), these photos were from five times higher than the previous record, the 13.7 miles (22 km) by the Explorer II balloon mission in 1935.
 The first satellite (orbital) photographs of Earth were made on August 14, 1959, by the U.S. Explorer 6.
 The first satellite photographs of the Moon might have been made on October 6, 1959, by the Soviet satellite Luna 3, on a mission to photograph the far side of the Moon.
 The Blue Marble photograph was taken from space in 1972, and has become very popular in the media and among the public.
 Also in 1972 the United States started the Landsat program, the largest program for acquisition of imagery of Earth from space.
-In 1977, the first real time satellite imagery was acquired by the United States's KH-11 satellite system.
+In 1977, the first real time satellite imagery was acquired by the United States' KH-11 satellite system.
 The most recent Landsat satellite, Landsat 9, was launched on 27 September 2021.

 All satellite images produced by NASA are published by NASA Earth Observatory and are freely available to the public.
 Several other countries have satellite imaging programs, and a collaborative European effort launched the ERS and Envisat satellites carrying various sensors.
 There are also private companies that provide commercial satellite imagery.
 In the early 21st century satellite imagery became widely available when affordable, easy to use software with access to satellite imagery databases was offered by several companies and organizations.

-Uses
+Satellite image applications

-Satellite images have many applications in meteorology, oceanography, fishing, agriculture, biodiversity conservation, forestry, landscape, geology, cartography, regional planning, education, intelligence and warfare.
-Less mainstream uses include anomaly hunting, a criticized investigation technique involving the search of satellite images for unexplained phenomena.
-Images can be in visible colors and in other spectra.
-There are also elevation maps, usually made by radar images.
-Image interpretation and analysis of satellite imagery is conducted using specialized remote sensing software.
+Satellite images have numerous applications in a variety of fields.